ahochsteger/gmail-processor/docs/config-schema-v2.md

 ### AttachmentActionConfig.processingStage

-The processing stage in which the action should run (pre or post processing)
+The processing stage in which the action should run (during main processing stage or pre-main/post-main)

 * **Type**: `string`
 * **Required**: No